GoonerM466/iptvboss-support-agent/docs/troubleshooting/08_changes_not_reflecting_players.md

 - If using TinyURL, verify links updated

 **4. Update playlist in player**
-- TiviMate: Settings ’ Playlists ’ [Select your playlist] ’ Update
+- TiviMate: Settings â€™ Playlists â€™ [Select your playlist] â€™ Update
 - Other players: Find playlist refresh/update option
 - This pulls new files from cloud